Graves Sink, Fisheries Shrink As Climate Change Hits Fiji - UrduPoint

 "After 20 to 30 years we have lost almost 55 metres (60 yards) of land."
 About 200 people were once buried in the Togoru graveyard, but McGoon says most of the remains have since been moved inland.

-For now, she refuses to follow, clinging to her small piece of paradise.
+For now she refuses to follow, clinging on to her small piece of paradise.

 "Relocation to me at this age, it's a bit too... sickening," she says.